 Kevin has been playing the piano since age 5.
 Playing the piano has always been his passion.
 He believes the piano, of all instruments, to be one of the most capable as a vehicle of musical expression.
 It is his favorite tool for exploring the musical realm, whether in composition, improvisation, or performing written music.

-Kevin is currently majoring in Jazz Studies at George Mason University.
+Kevin majored in Jazz Studies at George Mason University.
 He studies piano with renowned DC-area jazz pianist Wade Beach.
 In addition to teaching private piano lessons in the Northern Virginia area, Kevin is currently employed by Fairfax County to teach extra-curricular piano classes, and by School of Rock as a keyboard instructor.

 In the last few years Kevin's career as a professional performing musician has picked up as well, with performances at restaurants, bars, weddings, church functions, and as a vocalist in choirs.
 Kevin has a keen interest in singing, and has performed as a soloist with GMU choirs.